No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Retool: SQL meets drag-and-drop

-It's efficient within its scope.
-But that scope has edges.
-Retool isn't designed for public-facing applications.
-The exported app artefacts (JSON or Toolscript format) work only inside Retool — community forums confirm you can't take an export and run it independently.
 Pricing is seat-based: $10–12 per user per month on the Team plan, scaling with headcount.
 A 30-person operations team means $300–360/month before you've touched the Business or Enterprise tier.

 OutSystems: when the project justifies enterprise procurement

-OutSystems targets a different scale entirely.
-It's for organisations building mission-critical applications with multi-team delivery, formal governance pipelines, and production SLAs.
-The platform covers data modelling, business logic, UI, process flows, integrations, and security policies — essentially a complete application development environment with its own IDE.
+The platform covers data modelling, business logic, UI, process flows, integrations, and security policies, essentially a complete application development environment with its own IDE.

 Pricing matches the ambition.
 OutSystems charges based on "Application Objects" (a complexity metric), end-user counts, and capability add-ons for additional runtimes, 24/7 support, and compliance features.
 Published estimates put the average annual spend around $220,000.
-There's no free tier — just a 10-day trial.
+There's no free tier, just a 10-day trial.

 On portability, OutSystems generates standard .NET applications and says you can "detach" source code if you leave.
 Compared to platforms with no export at all, that's a meaningful commitment.
-But detachment is consistently described — including in OutSystems' own community forums — as something that happens when you end the subscription.
+But detachment is consistently described -- including in OutSystems' own community forums -- as something that happens when you end the subscription.
 It's a strategic exit path, not a feature you'd use on a Tuesday afternoon.

 Factor Retool OutSystems